 1. Consider how much damage the roof has

 Depending on the condition of your roof, you can decide to make minor repairs or completely replace the roof.
-If the cracks and damage are concentrated in a smaller area, there is no reason to change the whole roof, and spend money on it.
+Out Fast Residential Management says that if the cracks and damage are concentrated in a smaller area, there is no reason to change the whole roof, and spend money on it.

 Repairing critical regions is quite sufficient.
 For example, if you notice leaks that damage your furniture, it is necessary to check whether the roof is leaking in only one place, or in several of them.
 If there is only one damage, it is perfectly fine to hire someone to just repair your roof.
 If this repair is performed adequately, the roof will be able to serve its purpose for many years to come.